SVKruik/Discord-Bots-v1/How to Install Mods.md

 Thank you for following along!
 If there still is something that is not clear, or you have questions, contact our support team!

 ###### *But note that we are not responsible for any virus related problems that may occur.

+For questions about updates or anything else, contact our support team.<br/>
+To join our official Discord server, click [here](https://discord.gg/VSE75WkgFM).<br/>